psksvp/SimLang/readme.md

 }
 ~~~

-An array is passed to a function by reference.
+An array is passed to and produced from a function by reference.

 ~~~
 function main():numeric